yotamgardosh/Between-Artificial-and-Human-Intelligence/README.md

 - Project 3: In-Context Learning
   Analyzing the potential of in-context learning to capture complex cognitive patterns without model retraining.

+- Final Project: Cognitive biases in LLM
+  I conducted an analysis of language models to investigate their susceptibility to cognitive biases, employing various techniques to understand and potentially mitigate biases.

 ## Tools and Libraries

 Throughout the course, we have utilized various tools and libraries, including: